open-telemetry/opentelemetry-operator/docs/api.md

 Periodic probe of container service readiness.
+Container will be removed from service endpoints if the probe fails.
+Cannot be updated.
+More info: https://kubernetes.

 <table>
     <thead>